TheodorRene/blog/content/posts/top5-nvim-plugins.md

 hopefully the ecosytem will thrive and continue to be better.
 Support your local plugin maintainer ✊.
 I'm @theodorc\_ on [Twitter]("https://twitter.com/theodorc_") and @theodorc@snabelen.no on Mastodon

+(And yes, I have line numbers disabled 😎)